deficollective/defiscan/src/content/protocols/sky.md

 ## Conclusion

+Overall the Sky protocol has unfortunately a high upgradeability and exit window scores.
+A security council could potentially allow the protocol to reach Stage 1, but the current repartition of voting power, with the top-3 _aligned delegates_ having to themselves the right to pass proposals, does not qualify for a comparison to a Security council.
+We encourage the protocol to take measures towards a diversification of delegates and voting power.
+Those scores would grant the rank of Stage 0 to the Sky protocol.

+Unfortunatly, we discovered multiple permissions during our analysis that we cannot verify.
+All the _Mom_ contracts that have privileges to stop some contract in the protocol rely on an authority that does not list its permission holders in any verifiable way (eg. events).
+For those reasons we cannot currently grant the stage 0, and Sky remains unclassified until those permissions can be identified.

 > Overall score: Unclassified

 # Technical Analysis

 ## Tokens and Rewards

 The contracts related to the tokens and the reward system of the Sky protocol are displayed in the diagram below.
-Following the _Sky End Game_ plan, the `DAI` and `MKR` have been replaced by `USDS` and `SKY` respectively.
+Following the _Sky End Game Plan_, the `DAI` and `MKR` have been replaced by `USDS` and `SKY` respectively.
 Conversion contracts allow for the swap from legacy to new tokens and back at a fixed rate.

 A `StakingReward` contract allows users to stake `USDS` and receive `SKY` as a reward according to an issuance chosen by the governance.
 A `LitePSM` (Peg-stability-module) allows users to swap other stablecoins for `USDS` with no impact on the peg thanks to pre-attributed reserves.